AkhilMukkamala/Angular4-Range-Slider/README.md

     thumbColor: string - color of the thumb
     filledBarColor: string - color of the filled/selected portion
     barWidth: number - width of the slider bar
-    selectCallBack: function - callback function to execute on slider value selection
+    selectCallBack: function - callback function to execute on slider value selection.
+This will return selected percentage.
+Use this value in your code.

 Pass the configuration object to slider component as an input as shown below